fhenri42/bot-Messenger-golang/README.md

+# README IS NOT UP TO DATE !
 # Start coding your bot: Recast.AI + Facebook messenger

 * Here, you'll learn how to build a bot with Facebook Messenger and Recast.AI.